Visions from Broadway …

 The past is wondrous enough.
 My mom shopped on Broadway and her mom and her sisters did too.
 I recall well Vogels Department Store (my first elevator trip there was eerie), W.H.
 Woolleys (where my parents thought Mr. Woolley sold fine clothes and personified integrity), and lunch at J.J.
 Newberrys (pictures of my mom dining there with her first grandchild always gets me).

-First map recorded in 1835, first paved in 1891 — Broadway was the route where Long Branch conducted its business.
+First map recorded in 1835, first paved in 1891 — Broadway was where Long Branch conducted commerce.
 Back in the glory days, Jacob Steinbach and his grand department store building ruled, you could buy a car on Broadway, two theaters brought historic innovation and star power, and City Hall was just up the road.

 In sad decline for too many years, today most of lower Broadway building-wise has been removed from existence.
-Leveled flat.
+Leveled flat in 2018.
 The city got millions in back fines and taxes to begin the lower Broadway project.
-It’s now an empty slate.
+It’s still an empty slate.